zabdulmanea/neighborhood-map/README.md

 | **js/app.js** | the main app file that includes the implementation of MVVM patterns, the creation of Google Map and more |

 ## Getting Started
-1. Clone/Download this repo
+1. Clone/Download this repo: https://github.com/zabdulmanea/neighborhood-map.git
-2. Open the `index.html` file
+2. Open `index.html` file

 ## Attributions